 If I lay blame on Emma Watson for ruining this movie, it's largely because she's taken credit for it.
 Watson shared in an interview, “I definitely had issues with the script at the beginning … We tried to tweak things to make Belle more proactive and a bit more in charge of her own destiny.”

 There's also a half dozen or so small adjustments from the animated film that I can’t be certain were Watson’s doing, but they seem to fit the bill of the princess she wanted to play.
-I wonder, for example, whose idea it was to have The Beast give a very specific stipulation “once this door closes, it will not open again” and have Belle toss her father out of the cell and locking herself in so she could take his place.
+I wonder, for example, whose idea it was to have The Beast lay down a very specific stipulation that “once this door closes, it will not open again” and have Belle toss her father out of the cell and locking herself in so she could take his place.
 Is this what they thought the animated film was missing?
 Did they think Belle’s independence would be lost on us if they didn’t contrive a way for her to literally chuck the patriarchy on the ground?

 I want to clarify that the headlining star (in this case Emma Watson) exerting influence on their project beyond just their on-camera performance isn’t anything new and not itself the thing that’s so bothersome.
 When a project is designed around a specific star, that star is sometimes privileged with creatively shaping the project beyond just their performance.
 In A Star is Born, Lady Gaga is the one who insisted to Bradley Cooper that the singing for the soundtrack all be captured live.
 (This, in addition to writing like half of the songs in the movie.)
 There is a precedent for this kind of thing.
 That said, Watson did feel comfortable reshaping a generationally beloved property after her own tastes, and so I think it’s fair to ask whether her efforts to make Belle a "better role model" actually benefited the story.